Sbussiso/sourcebox-deepquery/README.md

 <br/>

 > DeepQuery is different than DeepQuery Code.
-The main difference is DeepQuery Code is for github projects and, code related files while DeepQuery is for everything else.
+The main difference is DeepQuery Code is for github projects and code related files while DeepQuery is for everything else.

 <br/>